carpentries/lesson-example/README.md

 ## Instructions

-1. Create a new lesson by creating a template of this repository.
+1. Create a new lesson by creating a template of this repository, ensure that the branch is still named gh-pages.
 Please make sure to create this in the Southampton-RSG-Training organization, with a short name such as "git-novice", or "shell-advanced".

 2. Optionally, you should immediately create a new branch for the lesson you are creating.
 By using branches, it is possible to create a collection of the